-6.2 Foundation Subjects for Years 7 and 8
+6.2 Foundation Subjects for Years 7 to 9

-These subjects are compulsory for all students and together with the Core exceed the requirements of the National Curriculum [see the table below].
+These subjects are compulsory for all students and, together with the Core, exceed the requirements of the National Curriculum [see the table below].

-In Years 7 and 8, GA's curriculum is broader than the National Curriculum with the inclusion of Dance, Drama and Food Technology.
+In Years 7 to 9, GA's curriculum is broader than the National Curriculum with the inclusion of Dance, Musical Theatre and Food Technology.

-- Dance, to build physical health and wellbeing [in light of the 10-year deficit in life-expectancy in Tilbury compared with the rest of Thurrock]; - Drama to build confidence; vocabulary and articulacy; - Food Technology, to address significant levels of childhood obesity and unhealthy lifestyles with an emphasis on the importance of nutrition and its links to physical and mental well-being.
+- Dance, to build physical health and wellbeing [in light of the 10-year deficit in life-expectancy in Tilbury compared with the rest of Thurrock]. - Musical Theatre to build confidence, vocabulary and articulacy. - Food Technology, to address significant levels of childhood obesity and unhealthy lifestyles, with an emphasis on the importance of nutrition and its links to physical and mental well-being.